Captain, leader, Clasico legend - Ramos returns to rescue Real Madrid and torment Barcelona | Goal.com

 Barcelona’s brightest hope pulled them level, with Ansu Fati in the right place at the right time to clinically dispatch Jordi Alba’s cut-back.
 In doing so, the young Spanish forward, who turns 18 a week from now, became the second-youngest goalscorer in Clasico history.

-After a fast and furious opening, the game settled a little after the hosts' equaliser, as the eldest and wisest heads began to exert some control of the pace of the play.
+After a fast and furious opening, the game settled a little after the hosts' equaliser, as the eldest and wisest heads began to exert some control over the pace of the play.

 Ramos is a master of the dark arts, of course, and he did well to quell Barca's momentum.
 At one point, he cleverly used his backside to upend Sergino Dest as the full-back raced into the box – and the Madrid skipper got away with it too.